 - Owen A, Giesekam J & Barrett J (2018) Resource efficiency metrics, Report to the Department for Environment, Food and Rural Affairs.
 EV0277.
 Main report here Short summary here

-- Roelich K & Giesekam J (2018) Decision making under uncertainty in climate change mitigation: introducing multiple actor motivations, agency and influence, Climate Policy.
-Available here
+- Roelich K & Giesekam J (2019) Decision making under uncertainty in climate change mitigation: introducing multiple actor motivations, agency and influence, Climate Policy, Volume 19, Issue 2.
+Available open access here

 - Giesekam J, Densley-Tingley D & Cotton I (2018) Aligning carbon targets for construction with (inter)national climate change mitigation commitments, Energy and Buildings, Volume 165, Pages 106-117.
 Available open access here